cjbottaro/ctrl/README.md

 TameJS doesn't play well with CoffeeScript because of the extra compilation step.
 Plus the code that TameJS compiles down to is pretty heinous.

-Being a Rubyist, I admire clean and simple code.
 I didn't like how results are passed in either Flow or Step.
 Plus, both Flow and Step make use of `this`, which is no good for me since I want to use them from within objects and I want `this` to refer to my object.